Sushma-Gumaj/Simple-Repository/README.md

 # Simple-Repository
-This is for Git Repository
+This is for Git Repository <br>
+Welcome to Git connection